vindem/sleipnir/README.md

 -facerecDistr=# Probability of FACEREC app in workflow (must be between 0 and 1).
 -chessDistr=# Probability of CHESS app in workflow (must be between 0 and 1).
 -facebookDistr=# Probability of FACEBOOK app in workflow (must be between 0 and 1).
+-mobility=true/false If true, SLEIPNIR simulates mobility of users using sumo trace files.
+Example files for the areas of HERNALS, LEOPOLDSTADT and SIMMERING are available at https://www.dropbox.com/s/flox79qk2h24oqi/sleipnir-mobility-traces.zip?dl=0